MichaelHillcox/Map-Ratings/README.md

     - B3 writing the map stats to a map stats table
 - PHP5.6 -> PHP 7.x

+# To Do
+- [ ] Add back image support
+    - This is going to be using a custom solution instead of gametracker
+- [ ] Add back sorting by popularity, likes, dislikes

 # How to use
 Either use
 ```